C3-PRO/c3-pro-idm-frontend/README.md

 ```

 If *NODE_ENV* is not defined, the application runs in *dev*.
-For development purposes, you may want to use **supervisor** to run the app so it gets restarted automatically when you save files.
+For development purposes, you may want to use **nodemon** (or _node-supervisor_) to have the server auto-restart on file changes:

 ```
 #!shell
 cd $PROJECT_HOME/idm
-supervisor app.js
+nodemon app.js
 ```

+(Install _nodemon_ like so: `npm install -g nodemon`)

+### Production

+You can let _supervisor_ take care of running the app on production systems.
+Copy the file `supervisor.c3-pro-idm-frontend.conf` to `/etc/supervisor/conf.d/c3-pro-idm-frontend.conf` and reload supervisor:

+    apt-get install -y supervisor
+    systemctl enable supervisor.service
+    systemctl start supervisor

+    cp supervisor.c3-pro-idm-frontend.conf /etc/supervisor/conf.d/c3-pro-idm-frontend.conf
+    supervisorctl reload

-## Property files
+## Property files ##

 Properties for each environment are defined in the following json files: